Competitive Information Disclosure with Heterogeneous Consumer Search: Equilibrium

 Two key implications follow from Theorem \ref{thm:upper}.
 First, the maximally informative threshold $a^M$ is strictly less than 1, implying that full disclosure does \textit{not} occur even in the limit of intense competition---firms retain an incentive to pool information, as the local monopoly power granted by search frictions persists.
 Second, whenever $a^M>0$, informative equilibria emerge despite the presence of search frictions, random search, and the unobservability of deviations.
-These findings stands in stark contrast with the two benchmark cases in Section \ref{section:benchmark}, highlighting the role of consumer heterogeneity in information provision.\footnote{ A direct corollary of Theorem \ref{thm:upper} is that the informational Diamond paradox $G=\delta_{\mu}=U_0$ remains an equilibrium. }
+These findings stand in stark contrast with the two benchmark cases in Section \ref{section:benchmark}, highlighting the role of consumer heterogeneity in information provision.

-For ease of exposition, we focus for the remainder of the paper on the case where the censorship threshold $a$ lies below the lowest reservation value, that is, $a\leq \underline{r} = r(c; U_a)$.
+For ease of exposition, we focus for the remainder of the paper on the case in which the censorship threshold $a$ lies below the lowest reservation value, that is, $a\leq \underline{r} = r(\overline{c}; U_a)$.
 While the case of $a > \underline{r}$ follows a similar intuition, it introduces additional analytical complexities; Appendix \ref{appendix:b} provides a comprehensive analysis for the case of $a > \underline{r}$.

-For any $a\leq \underline{r}$, upper censorship distribution $U_a$ consists of two segments: the \textit{search} signals $x\in[0,a]$ and the \textit{purchase} signal $x=k_a=\overline{r}$.\footnote{ Hereafter, to emphasize that the search signal is precisely located at the highest reservation value $\overline{r}$, we will use $x=\overline{r}$ instead of $x=k_a$, unless the dependency on the censorship threshold $a$ needs to be explicitly highlighted. } Anticipating $U_a$, the consumers' reservation values are continuously distributed over $[\underline{r}, \overline{r}]=[\underline{r}, k_a]$.
-Hence, search signals encourages all consumers to continue searching, regardless of their search costs, while the purchase signal $x=\overline{r}$ induces all consumers to cease their search and purchase immediately.
+For any $a\leq \underline{r}$, upper censorship distribution $U_a$ consists of two segments: the \textit{search} signals $x\in[0,a]$ and the \textit{purchase} signal $x=k_a=\overline{r}$.\footnote{ Hereafter, to emphasize that the search signal is precisely located at the highest reservation value $\overline{r}$, we will use $x=\overline{r}$ instead of $x=k_a$, unless the dependence on the censorship threshold $a$ needs to be explicitly highlighted. } Anticipating $U_a$, the consumers' reservation values are continuously distributed over $[\underline{r}, \overline{r}]=[\underline{r}, k_a]$.
+Hence, search signals encourage all consumers to continue searching, regardless of their search costs, while the purchase signal $x=\overline{r}$ induces all consumers to cease their search and purchase immediately.